Rou-Dou/PokemonData/README.md

 # PokemonData
-Fun Data analysis of a Pokemon dataset I assembled from multiple datasets.
+Fun Data analysis of a Pokemon dataset I began working on a bit ago.
+I do want to revisit this a perform more additional data manipulations, as well as improve the data set with more information.